pletfix/app/README.md

     >
     >     composer install --no-dev

-6. Migrate the database
+6. Create the database

-    By default, a SQLite database is ready to use.
-If you have configure an another database system, you may to migrate the database by entering the following command in your terminal:
+    Create the database according to your configuration.
+If you didn't change the default setting, a SQLite database has been configured and you can create the database by entering this shell command:

+        touch storage/db/sqlite.db

+    After then, enter the following command in your terminal to migrate the database:

         php console migrate